bharatbalothia/wcelab-OMS-IV-UI/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+## Demo Environment

+The demo environment is current at http://ivdemo.adidas.wcelab.com.
+We are currently hardcode to use the eu-api.watsoncommerce.ibm.com server due to proxy configuration.
+You can use your own tenantID, ClientID, and ClientSecret to access the IV.

+## Current Development Status

+The demo currently spport the following use case:

+1. Ship Node
+  1. View Ship Node List
+  1. Update existing Ship Node
+  1. Delete existing Ship Node
+  1. Create new Ship Node
+1. Distribution Group
+  1. View DG List
+  1. Update existing Distribution Group
+  1. Delete existing Distribution Group
+  1. Create new Distribution Group
+1. Supply
+  1. View Supply for ItemID, UOM, Product Class, and ShipNode
+  2. Update Supply (sync)
+  3. Add new supply

+### TODO:

+1. Get Availability
+1. Reservation
+1. Bunch of UI beautification

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.